bagder/log/README.md

 ## Happened this week

-- Because I had some time off during xmas I didn't do any weekly report last week and therefore this edition might include stuff I did last week when I was supposed to not do much.
+- Because I had some time off during Xmas I didn't do any weekly report last week and therefore this edition might include stuff I did last week when I was supposed to not do much.

-- On January 5 we released curl 7.81.0, and I got to be the release shepard for the 205th curl release ever.
+- On January 5 we released curl 7.81.0, and I got to be the release shepherd for the 205th curl release ever.
 There have been some issues reported on this version, in particular some annoying build related quirks, but so far none of them have been deemed serious enough to warrant any follow-up patch